Dynamical Fractional and Multifractal Fields: Numerical simulations

 We display the scale dependence of the flatness factor of increments in Fig. \ref{fig:HOStat}(c), i.e.

 and we use the same colors for various viscosities and dashed and solid lines respectively for $\gamma=0$ and $\gamma=\sqrt{0.02}$, as we did in Figs. \ref{fig:SecondOrder} and \ref{fig:HOStat}(c).
 We first observe that $\mathcal F(\ell)\approx 2$ at any scale $\ell$ when $\gamma=0$, as is expected from a complex Gaussian random field, whose real and imaginary parts are independent.
 For the more interesting case $\gamma=\sqrt{0.02}$, we observe that the flatness departs from the Gaussian value $2$ as $\ell\le L$.
 In the inertial range of scales, $\mathcal F$ seems to behave as a power law, independently of the value of viscosity.
 This is a characteristic feature of multifractal processes, in particular reproduced by our multifractal ansatz $v_{H,\gamma}$ (Eq. \ref{eq:VHGammaDef}).
 Similarly to the skewness, the power law exponent of this observed behavior is tricky to understand.
 By inspection of the behavior of flatnesses for a smaller intermittency parameter $\gamma=\sqrt{0.01}$ displayed in the inset of Fig. \ref{fig:HOStat}(c), we can infer that again data are compatible with a power law exponent proportional to $\gamma^2$, as is expected from multifractal processes (Eq. \ref{eq:HOStatVHGamma}).
-The multiplicative factor in front of $\gamma^2$ remains difficult to determine at this stage.
+The multiplicative factor in front of $\gamma^2$ remains difficult to determine at this stage, due to the limited inertial range observed.
+A further numerical investigation on the effects of different spatial forcing correlations and of the closure of Eq.~\ref{eq:ApproxW} on these nonlinear exponents is a future perspective, in order to verify the universality properties predicted by Eqs.~\ref{eq:HOStatVHGamma} and \ref{eq:OddStatVHGamma}.